Arifuzzaman-Munaf/ISY503/readme.md

 streamlit run app/app.py

-•	The app will auto-select the latest .pth checkpoint from saved_models/.
+•	The app will auto-select the latest .pth checkpoint from saved_models/. <br>
-•	The sidebar provides quick examples to test the model.
+•	The sidebar provides quick examples to test the model.<br>
-•	You can also enter your own sentences and view predicted sentiment with class probabilities.
+•	You can also enter your own sentences and view predicted sentiment with class probabilities.<br>

 ## What Has Been Done